 - “Our brains tend to reinforce what we already believe.
 This well-documented phenomenon is called confirmation bias.
 Simply put, confirmation bias means we look for and find evidence to support our beliefs.”

-Moreover, Forleo shares an empowering insight: All beliefs are a choice and choices can be changed.
+Forleo writes: “All beliefs are a choice and choices can be changed.”

-“The first step to becoming free from your beliefs is noticing which ones are creating hurt or misery for you.
+We can change our beliefs.
+There is work involved but it is possible and well worth the effort.
+Forleo explains how: “The first step to becoming free from your beliefs is noticing which ones are creating hurt or misery for you.
 Practice becoming aware of what you’re thinking (i.e. believing) and know that at any moment, you get to decide if you want to continue believing that thought.”